AlphaWong/FoodRadar/README.md

 # How
 In order to build a self service order placing application, crowd sourcing will become our standpoint.
 As many of educated local people able to understand the context of menu in local restaurant.
 Also, selfie seems become a local well known culture that they willing to post their photo to share network that we just need to offer a share button which will draw their attention.

-Meaning we can collect an image, cantonese pronounce and GPS from those customers as wall as the feedback with each dish.
+Meaning we can collect an image, Cantonese pronounce and GPS from those customers as wall as the feedback with each dish.

 Mobile will be our primary platform to serve those customers.